joshbegley/nyt-latest/README.md

 **Mariners, diving Victor Robles rob the Astros, rocking their air of inevitability**\
-`Seattle’s victory secured the season series between the two teams, giving it the tiebreaker over Houston.`\
+`Seattle's victory secured the season series between the teams, giving it the tiebreaker over Houston.`\
 https://nytimes.com/athletic/6648276/2025/09/21/seattle-mariners-victor-robles-houston-astros-inevitability/

 **I Look at This Country and I See a Stranger**\